mucholian/Air-Traffic/README.md

  **2) Regional Balances**
 - I have used EIA weekly data for most recent balances.
 - Supply: I will use 3rd party forecasts for this project.
-I have extensive experience forecasting refining runs but do not have access to the data.
+Refining runs are a function of margins and can be modelled with good accuracy based on forward cracks.
 - Demand: I am using my model for daily demand forecast.
 Next step is to model/assume the rate of recovery in air travel.
 - Import/Exports: PADDs 1 and 5 rely heavily on imports.
 This can be modelled on arbs based on shipping rates and price diffs with Europe and Asia.